 For the development of a mobile app, organizations have to do detailed planning about various types of processes.
 Well, before going for app development, you have to decide upon the way in which you would like to create and deploy the app.
 During the preliminary research for the development of a mobile app, you might have found a couple of ways.

 Most of the companies face a common challenge, such as, what should be built – native app or hybrid app?
 Which will be the best for the organization?
 The answers to the queries depend on factors such as the following:

 - Whether the organization opt for in-house development

 - The objective of building the app

 - Features required in the app

-Before proceeding with the explanation as to which approach would best suit your organization, we would like you to ponder over the consumer reactions to poor experience of mobile app.
+Before proceeding with the explanation as to which approach would best suit your organization, we would like you to ponder over the consumer reactions to the poor experience of a mobile app.

 What is a Hybrid app?

 The main features of a typical hybrid app are: